santi1s/Big-Data/Big-Data/Case-Management/Case-Handover-Process.md

 - Put yourself as the case owner once the case be assigned to you, take full accountability for the IR.
 - Log clear case notes in Service Desk for every cases, especially for the case needed to transfer.
 - Change the case internal title to show the clear reason, if you want to transfer the case back to the queue. e.g. NEED US SE
-- Double check with customer whether customer really need to continue the troubleshooting with next shift engineer, if not, reduce the severity or unselect the 24x7 option, and keep the case in your own queue
+- Double check with customer whether customer really needs to continue the troubleshooting with next shift engineer, if not, reduce the severity and unflag the 24x7 option, and keep the case in your own bin.
 - Try best to reduce the severity from A to B, if there is no real business impact from customer, to reduce the unnecessary case handover between each regions
 - Transfer the case back to queue at earliest stage if customer prefer to work with other region engineer, or any other reason, ensure there is no idle before you transfer the case to others